Rinnai Gas Boiler Recall Lawsuit | 2025 Latest Updates

 Start My Free Case Review

-The Rinnai gas boiler lawsuits generally stem from allegations that certain models of Rinnai boilers emit dangerous levels of carbon monoxide (CO), putting users at risk of CO poisoning, which can cause serious injury or death.
+The Rinnai gas boiler legal claims generally stem from allegations that certain models of Rinnai boilers emit dangerous levels of carbon monoxide (CO), putting users at risk of CO poisoning, which can cause serious injury or death.

 The primary claims involve failure to properly design, manufacture, and warn consumers about the risks.
 There have been multiple reported incidents and injuries linked to this defect, prompting a nationwide recall by Rinnai America.